-Focus successful \Diamond ; ; & # Focus not successful 35 柒 ×
+Focus successful \Diamond ‡ ₩‡ & # Focus not successful 柒 ×

-- While "Random" is selected, one of the four focus frames is selected randomly whenever the camera is turned on. - When shooting with face detection or the easy mode, the frame shape is [].
+- While "Random" is selected, one of the four focus frames is selected randomly whenever the camera is turned on. - When shooting with face detection, the frame shape is []. - On-screen grid will not appear when " Multi" is selected as the AF area (page 40) while any focus frame other than [] is selected with this setting.